matthewtognotti/Panda-Pyramid/README.md

 The Panda is mounted on top of a Clearpath Ridgeback omnidirectional base.
 The base is stationary for this project.

-## To run the script in Rviz:
+### To run the script in Rviz:

 First,

+'''
-'roslaunch panda_moveit_config demo.launch'
+roslaunch panda_moveit_config demo.launch
+'''

 Then, in another shell

+'''
-'rosrun pyramid pyramid.py'
+rosrun pyramid pyramid.py
+'''

 ![image](https://user-images.githubusercontent.com/20496918/184697670-c8b0e584-da03-41b7-ae52-ba7c8c33ecdf.png)